djccarew/watson-dojo-pm-tester/README.md

 # Step 2: Deploy the testing application
 In this part of the lab you'll deploy the application that you will use later to test the predictive model that you create.

-  1. Click on the Deploy to Bluemix Button below
+  1. Click on the Deploy to Bluemix Button below.

   [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/eciggaar/watson-dojo-pm-tester.git)